 Why do we choose one fitness tracker over another?
 There are a number of reasons, but our priority is to test what you'll see in the shops.
 That means sometimes we might not cover the one brand that has one model that's only sold 100 samples in Australia, and instead focus on the big brand models that you'll most likely see in the shops.

 How do we know what's in shops?
 We ask manufacturers and check current market figures to see what's selling well.
 We'll also include models that you've requested; if a lot of members want it, we're going to test it.

-When we know what you want, our buyers go out and buy the fitness trackers from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.
+When we know what you want, our buyers go out and buy the fitness trackers from a variety of retailers, then bring them in as-is.
+This means we get what you'd get, so we can be sure the results are what you'll find.
+They're not 'tweaked' any way.

-We test fitness trackers in batches of up to 12, usually once or twice a year.
+We test fitness trackers in batches of up to 12, usually once a year.
 New models are released frequently as manufacturers keep trying to outdo one another.
-Usually we see a few market leaders keep their products in the market for a year or so, some a couple of years.
-We expect to see this quick turnover happen over the next few years until most manufacturers hit on the perfect combination of features.
+Usually we see a few market leaders keep their products in the market for at least year with a crossover period of a few months as new models are released.
+Major brands typically release new models once a year.